Crisfagra/studyScheduleChallenge/README.md

    npm start
    ```

-# How to do a request
+# How do a request

 1. Generate custom token
    ```bash